 Findings by the Swinburne University reveal leaders with high scores on emotional intelligence fall into the category of transformational leaders.
 These leaders motivate followers to achieve change in the workplace.

 To improve your emotional quotient, keep a firm handle on negative emotions.
-Find ways to keep stress levels under control through working out, meditation, going out for some air, and putting cold water on your face.
+Find ways to keep stress levels under control through working out, meditation, going out for some air.
+And also putting cold water on your face.
 All these could help you respond to situations in a more objective way.

 As for communicating with people in your division, practice the XYZ technique rather than the “You should” approach.
 Saying I feel X when you do Y in situation Z will not put a person on defensive mode compared to telling someone “you should do this or that.”